This post was originally published on this site

 Risk management

-Companies with strong ESG practices are better equipped to manage risks, such as regulatory risks, risks, and reputational risks.
+Companies with strong ESG practices are better equipped to manage risks, such as regulatory risks, supply chain risks, and reputational risks.
 This is because they are more transparent and have stronger governance practices in place, which can help them identify and mitigate potential risks.

 ESG creates value for businesses in a number of ways.
 By prioritizing environmental, social, and governance factors, companies can improve their financial performance, enhance their reputation and brand value, attract capital, engage and retain employees, gain a competitive advantage, and better manage risks.